Donaim/proviral-pres1/slides.md

 <!--

-- The Proviral Pipeline is essentially a suite of applications that transforms sequence data into analytical outputs such as images and CSV files.
+- The Proviral Pipeline is essentially a suite of applications that transforms sequence data into analytical outputs, such as images and CSV files.

 - It is structured as a pipeline, which means that it processes data through in a sequence of steps, where outputs of every step are fed into the next step.